Tomato Plant Diseases

-Tasty and easy to grow, tomatoes are the most popular garden vegetable.
-However, tomato plant diseases can harm your tomato crop.
+From containers to expansive garden plots, growing tomatoes is a popular and relatively easy way to harvest at least some of your own produce.
+In fact, tasty and easy-to-grow tomatoes are the most popular garden vegetable.
+However, tomato pests and tomato plant diseases such as tomato wilt can harm your tomato crop.

 Don't let those potential problems scare you away.
 Growing healthy, pest- and disease-free tomato plants is relatively simple.
 Keep your plants healthy by rotating crops, planting disease-resistant varieties, spacing plants properly, mulching, and watering at least 1 inch per week.